 4. The manuscript body will consist of [i] Introduction: This section will give brief introduction of the research work while reviewing the latest research related to it.
-The introduction section should clearly mention the significance and objectives of the research work being reported. [ii] Materials & Methods: This section should be detailed enough so that the other interested researchers could repeat the experiments.
+The introduction section should provide up-to-date review of literature highlighting the lacunae in existing knowledge and should clearly mention the significance and objectives of the research work being reported. [ii] Materials & Methods: This section should be detailed enough so that the other interested researchers could repeat the experiments.
 In case of common methods used, only citation will be sufficient.
 However, if any modification in the established method was made, it should be clearly mentioned.
-Wherever applicable, it should also be mentioned that the ethical clearance was obtained for performing animal trials. [iii] Results: Authors should describe their important observations in this section.
-The data should have been analysed stastically [iv] Discussion and conclusions: In this section, authors should discuss their observations in view of already published literature.
+Wherever applicable, it should also be mentioned that the ethical clearance was obtained for performing animal trials.
+Data must have been given suitable statistical treatment. [iii] Results: Authors should describe their important observations in this section.
+The data should have been analysed statistically [iv] Discussion and conclusions: In this section, authors should discuss their observations in view of already published literature.
 Variation from the published reports, if any, should be discussed logically giving all possible reasons and then conclusions should be made.

 5. Acknowledgements: After “Discussion and conclusions” section, authors can acknowledge the technical help/financial grant of their colleague/institutes etc.

-6. References: The referencing pattern should be like this:-
+6. References: The citation pattern in bibliography should be like this:-

 Walkley A, Black IA (1934) Determination of organic carbon in soil.
 Soil Science 37: 29-38